niqdev/devops/docs/scala.md

 }
 ```

-A Monad provide a context for introducing and binding variables, and performing variable substitution
+A Monad provide a context for introducing and binding variables and performing variable substitution

 ```scala
 object Monad {